BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 As proven in the article, the ease in which the current card is forged is an incredibly low bar.
 To prove it, I spent a few hours on 4chan /pol/ ಥ_ಥ. [/pol/](https://en.wikipedia.org/wiki//pol/) is an image board titled "Politically Incorrect", and is a true cesspool for quickly discovering the hottest trends and discussions on some of the most obscene, distasteful, racist, and generally fringe/conspiratorial ideas percolating across the surface web's underbelly at any given moment.

-With this fun description in mind, It didn not take long to come up with loads of fake covid card information, and high-resolution templates.
-I attached a collage of my findings, slightly blurred to meet my own rehosting ethics.
+With this fun description in mind, It did not take long to come up with loads of fake COVID card information, and high-resolution templates.
+I attached a collage of my findings, slightly blurred to meet my own re-hosting ethics.

 ![4chan](/assets/images/covid-cards/4chan-blurred.png)

 And finally, in a hilarious finale...the original PDF is pretty much just on the internet anyway.
 It doesn't take an OSINT genius to find it.
-There are plenty more examples than just poor Flordia.
+There are plenty more examples than just poor Florida.

 Google Dork: